 As hammertoes develop, wearing shoes with a deeper toe box can prevent painful pressure on the toes.
 An effective treatment may simply involve wearing more appropriate shoes.

-If the pain is due to a corn the hammertoe has caused, having Dr Helms or Dr Bowers trim the corns will likely bring complete relief.
+If the pain is due to a corn the hammertoe has caused, having one of our doctors trim the corns will likely bring complete relief.
 However, keep in mind the corns will redevelop.
 Some patients opt to have their corns trimmed on a regular basis.

 Another treatment that is often successful at keeping the pain from hammertoes at bay is to use pads on the effected toes.
 A person with hammertoes can experiment with different pads that can be found at a pharmacy.
 Our doctors have various pads in the office that they have found to be particularly useful.
 Do not use medicated corn pads.
 These pads contain acid and the acid cannot differentiate between the corn and your normal skin.

 Fixing the Problem

 The treatments reviewed so far are helpful in managing problems associated with hammertoes.
 In some cases, the best treatment for a hammertoe is to fix the problem surgically.
 As with all foot surgeries, there is a period of healing required following hammertoe correction.